IP Checker

 {% hint style="info" %}

-#### This is typical for a datacenter proxy; if you have an ISP/Residential/Mobile proxy, this parameter should not show anything related to a datacenter here
+**This is typical for Datacenter proxies.
+If you use ISP\Residential\Mobile proxies, this parameter should not show anything related to Datacenter.**

 {% endhint %}